acw414/eLISA/README.md

 ## Instructions

-1) If the user is **running eLISA for the first time**, they should start by installing the originr package.
+1) If the user is **running eLISA for the first time**, they should start by installing the originr package by following the instructions under the **Dependencies** section.
 Skip this step if originr is already installed.

 2) The user can **clone the eLISA repository to Hoffman2** by typing:
 ```